dalibo/pitrery/install.md

 * `PRE_BACKUP_COMMAND` is run before the backup is started.

 * `POST_BACKUP_COMMAND` is run after the backup is finished.
-Starting with version 1.7, the command is run even if the backup fails, but not if the backup fails because of the `PRE_BACKUP_COMMAND` or earlier (e.g. the order "pre -- base backup -- post" is ensured).
+The command is run even if the backup fails, but not if the backup fails because of the `PRE_BACKUP_COMMAND` or earlier (e.g. the order "pre -- base backup -- post" is ensured).

 The following variables are then available, to access the PostgreSQL or the current backup: